Dear Strategic Introvert:

-I don’t know what inspired me to write this letter, but I seem to be reflecting more about my life these days.
+I don’t know what inspired me to write this letter, but I seem to be reflecting more on my life these days.

-You always asked the most penetrating and profound questions as we were growing up.
+You always asked the most penetrating and profound questions as we grew up.

 I remember you once asked me, “What did it feel like to be voted Mr. Popular?”

 I think I said something like, “I don’t know…I don’t think about it.”